Putting Holes in Rented Apartment Walls in Japan

 > Guide to Renting an Apartment in Tokyo, Japan

-Posters, calendars, and other items are displayed in everyday life, and holes in thumbtacks, pins, and other items used for this purpose are considered normal wear and tear.
-According to the guidelines set forth by the Ministry of Land, Infrastructure, Transport and Tourism, holes made by thumbtacks or other pins are the result of ordinary daily activities, and the cost of repair is to be covered by the lessor, i.e., the landlord.
-However, in some cases, the "lease agreement" may clearly state the permissibility regarding putting holes, so please double-check in advance.
+Posters, calendars, and other items are commonly displayed in everyday life, and small holes made by thumbtacks or pins for this purpose are generally considered normal wear and tear.
+According to guidelines issued by the Ministry of Land, Infrastructure, Transport and Tourism(MLIT), holes caused by thumbtacks or similar pins are viewed as a result of ordinary daily living, and the cost of repair is typically borne by the lessor (the landlord).

-Holes that are the size of nails, screws, or even larger, are beyond the normal wear and tear of ordinary use, and the lessee, or tenant, is responsible for the repair costs.
-If the hole reaches deep into the wall, the repair cost may be even higher.
-If the hole was made unintentionally, fire insurance may be applicable, so please check the insurance you have taken out when signing the lease contract.
+Holes the size of nails, screws, or larger are considered beyond normal wear and tear, and the lessee (tenant) is responsible for the repair costs.
+If the hole penetrates deeply into the wall, the repair expenses may increase significantly.
+In cases where the hole was made unintentionally, fire insurance might cover the damage, so please review the insurance policy you obtained when signing your lease contract.

 Magical Pin Hooks and Magnetic Hooks for walls are extremely convenient.
-Additionally, there are other methods such as using cork boards, poles for wall decoration, or even creating another wall.
-With a newly added wall, you can repaint and decorate it as you wish.
+In addition, there are other options such as cork boards, wall decoration poles, or even installing a temporary wall.
+With a new wall added, you can repaint and decorate it as you like.

 Magical Pin Hooks

-Below are very practical pins, called Magical Hooks.
-Easy to install just like thumbtacks, and leave almost no hole marks.
-Ideal pins for hanging calendars, posters and clocks.
-Load capacity can be selected from 4kg and 8kg.
+Below are very practical pins called Magical Hooks.
+They are easy to install, similar to thumbtacks, and leave almost no hole marks.
+These hooks are ideal for hanging calendars, posters, and clocks.
+The load capacity options are 4 kg and 8 kg.
 Click the image(s) to purchase online.

 Magnetic Hooks

-The masking tape from mt (mt CASA) is great to use to redecorate rooms without painting the walls as well as the mt deco brick sets.
-Click the image(s) to see details or purchase online.
+Masking tape from mt (mt CASA) is perfect for redecorating rooms without painting the walls.
+Click the images below to see details or purchase online.

 DRAW A LINE